jeremiah-c-leary/vhdl-style-guide/docs/generic_rules.rst

 This rule checks for valid prefixes on generic identifiers.
 The default generic prefix is *g\_*.

-Refer to the section `Configuring Prefix and Suffix Rules <configuring.html#configuring-prefix-and-suffix-rules>`_ for information on changing the allowed prefixes.
+Refer to the section `Configuring Prefix Rules <configuring.html#configuring-prefix-rules>`_ for information on changing the allowed prefixes.

 **Violation**